-Relationship experts tell us that relationships offer us one of the best opportunities for personal development and experience of any relationship confirms this.
+Relationship experts tell us that human connections offer us one of the best opportunities for healing.
+Experience of any healthy relationship confirms this.

-Recently I got into conflict with a colleague and a friend.
-I was deeply disappointed by the way I felt he was letting me down and I told him as much.
-But on reflection, I realised that the person who was letting me down was none other than myself.
+Recently I had a conflict with a colleague who also happens to be a friend.
+I was deeply disappointed by how I felt he was letting me down and I told him as much.
+But on reflection, I realized that the person who was letting me down was none other than myself.
 It was I who:

 - failed to set clear expectations for our working relationship,

-- tolerated repetitive errors and even paid for it,
+- tolerated repetitive errors and even paid for them,

 - excused poor work on the grounds of being compassionate and kind.